dnv-opensource/mlfmu/docs/source/index.rst

-.. my-package documentation master file, created by sphinx-quickstart on Wed Jul  6 21:16:21 2022.
+.. mlfmu documentation master file, created by sphinx-quickstart on Wed Jul  6 21:16:21 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-my-package: Example Python Package
+mlfmu: Example Python Package
 =========================================

 .. toctree::